-By grafting a synthetic blood vessel or a healthy blood vessel taken from somewhere else in your body, our doctors can create a new pathway for your blood to move around the blocked area.
+By grafting a synthetic blood vessel or a healthy blood vessel taken from somewhere else in your body, our providers can create a new pathway for your blood to move around the blocked area.

-In emergency situations, your doctor may use thrombolytic therapy, a type of medication used to break up blood clots.
+In emergency situations, your provider may use thrombolytic therapy, a type of medication used to break up blood clots.
 The medications are administered through an IV or directly at the site of the blood clot using catheters (thin tubes).

 Low-cost, painless screenings allow us to detect vascular disease in its early stages, when treatment is most effective.

 Your First Cardiology Visit